juanifioren/django-oidc-provider/docs/index.rst

 Welcome to Django OIDC Provider Documentation!
 ==============================================

-Django OIDC Provider can help you providing out of the box all the endpoints, data and logic needed to add OpenID Connect capabilities to your Django projects.
+This tiny (but powerful!) package can help you providing out of the box all the endpoints, data and logic needed to add OpenID Connect capabilities to your Django projects.
 And as a side effect a fair implementation of OAuth2.0 too.
+Covers Authorization Code, Implicit and Hybrid flows.

 Also implements the following specifications: